TangoGroup/career-journeys/README.md

 2. Click the **pencil** icon in the menu for the document to edit.
 3. Complete your edits.
 4. Add a commit message, select the **Create a new branch...** option

+## Issues
+If you are not comfortable proposing changes via Pull Request, you can use the `Issues` tab to log an issue.